m-allik/MyRMotley/README.md

 # MyRMotley
-Motely mix of functions and code snippets
+A motely mix of functions and code snippets that are useful here and there.